-But training these very special animals takes two years and up to £55,000 - so Boundless is lending a hand
+Training the very special Guide Dogs takes two years and up to £55,000 – so we're lending a hand through the Boundless Foundation.

+As one of the charities in the Boundless Foundation, we support Guide Dogs all year round, and sponsor a puppy in training – one-year-old Grace.
 Grace isn’t your average puppy.
-A sweet-natured Labrador-retriever cross, she’s as playful and adorable as any other two-month-old bundle of fur.
+A sweet-natured Labrador-retriever cross, she’s as playful and adorable as any other bundle of fur.
 But Grace is already on one of the world’s most advanced animal training programmes, a two-year process that will equip her to become a guide dog.

 Grace was born at the Guide Dogs’ National Breeding Centre, and transferred at seven weeks to a new home with Jane, a volunteer puppy walker.
 For the next year or so, Jane will take Grace through the early stages of socialisation and education, all under the watchful eye of Jay Taylor, Grace’s puppy training supervisor.
 So how’s she getting on?
 “She’s settled in to her new home and takes everything in her stride,” says Jay happily.
-“She’s just had her first free run in the park and that went really well.
-As a puppy, we want her to learn to play, but even at seven weeks old we’re thinking about her future role, so her early training will be a bit different to most puppies.”
+“Her first free run in the park went really well.
+As a puppy, we want her to learn to play, but even from seven weeks old we were thinking about her future role, so her early training was a bit different to most puppies.”

 First up is toilet training, which Grace has already mastered, “though a couple of weeks ago she did have an incident in a well-known building society!”, confides Jane.
 Grace is already learning to interact calmly with people (perhaps not difficult for a pup Jay describes as naturally “chilled”).
 And Jane is getting her used to lots of different sights, sounds and environments, from travelling in cars and buses to negotiating the shopping trolleys in supermarkets.